Treatment for bacterial vaginosis (BV)

 Can I pass bacterial vaginosis to my partner?

 If your partner is male you won’t be able to pass bacterial vaginosis (BV) to them through sex, as men can’t catch it.
 However, if your sexual partner is female you can pass BV to them and they can pass BV to you.

 How will I know if I have BV?

 The symptoms of BV can include thin discharge and burning when you urinate.
 To find out more about the signs of BV visit our symptoms page.

 Can I get a prescription for BV?

-If your symptoms have not cleared after using medication bought from a pharmacy, you may need to visit your GP.
+If your symptoms haven't cleared after using pharmacy medication, you may need to see your GP.
 They can prescribe antibiotics to help treat the infection if necessary.
 If you experience recurring BV you may have a repeat prescription from your GP.
 If you’d like your prescription delivered to your home we can help with our free prescription delivery service – Echo by LloydsPharmacy.